aspnet/SignalR/specs/HubProtocol.md

 * `type` - A `Number` with the literal value 1, indicating that this message is an Invocation.
 * `invocationId` - A `String` encoding the `Invocation ID` for a message.
+* `nonblocking` - A `Boolean` indicating if the invocation is Non-Blocking (see "Non-Blocking Invocations" above).
+Optional and defaults to `false` if not present.
 * `target` - A `String` encoding the `Target` name, as expected by the Callee's Binder
 * `arguments` - An `Array` containing arguments to apply to the method referred to in Target.
 This is a sequence of JSON `Token`s, encoded as indicated below in the "JSON Payload Encoding" section